MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 ### [REST API](#tab/rest-crp)

+The following table provides the name of client request properties for use with the [REST API](../rest/index.md).

 When issuing an HTTP request, specify client request properties in the `properties` field of the POST request body.
+For more information, see [Query/management HTTP request](../rest/request.md).

 | Property name | Type | Description |
 |--|--|--|